 - Check with your favorite pasta restaurants to see who is offering specials for National Spaghetti day.

-- Get a Copy of the fun child’s book Spaghetti with the Yeti to read to your child.
+- Get a copy of the fun children’s book Spaghetti with the Yeti to read to your child.

 - Have a game night and play Ready!
 Set!
 Spaghetti!.